fjelltopp/meerkat_abacus/README.rst

             ;, ,     \

-Meerkat abacus includes code to set up the database neeed for the Meerkat project and for data import and aggregation.
+Meerkat abacus includes code to set up the database that is needed for the Meerkat project as well as for data import and aggregation.